ZhiGroup/Med-BERT/README.md

     python create_BERTpretrain_EHRfeatures.py --input_file=<output_Prefix.bencs.train> --output_file='output_file' --vocab_file=<output_Prefix.types>--max_predictions_per_seq=1 --max_seq_length=64
     python run_EHRpretraining.py --input_file='output_file' --output_dir=<path_to_outputfolder> --do_train=True --do_eval=True --bert_config_file=config.json --train_batch_size=32 --max_seq_length=512 --max_predictions_per_seq=1 --num_train_steps=4500000   --num_warmup_steps=10000 --learning_rate=5e-5

-You can find an example for the construction of the data_file under [Example data](Pretraining%20Code/Data%20Pre-processing%20Code/Example%20data) as well as images showing the construction of preprocessed data and the BERT features.
+You can find an example of the construction of the data_file under [Example data](Pretraining%20Code/Data%20Pre-processing%20Code/Example%20data) as well as images showing the construction of preprocessed data and the BERT features.
 Additional details are available under [Pretraining Tutorial](Pretraining%20Code)

-<B>Note:</B> We run our code using mainly GPU, while CPU and TPU options migt be available in the code they were not tested.
+<B>Note:</B> We run our code using mainly GPU, while CPU and TPU options might be available in the code they were not tested.

 ### Fine-tuning

 To see an example of how to use Med-BERT for a specific disease prediction task, you can follow the [Med-BERT DHF prediction notebook](Fine-Tunning%20Tutorials/predicting_DHF_MED_BERT_LR.ipynb)

-Kindly note that you need to use the following code for preparing the fine-tunning data using (create_ehr_pretrain_FTdata.py) in a similar way of preparing the pretraining data.
+Kindly note that you need to use the following code for preparing the fine-tuning data using (create_ehr_pretrain_FTdata.py) in a similar way of preparing the pretraining data.

 ## Dependencies